 Will sing foul songs to spread my name.

-For pretty sons to Siggeir I bore,
+Four pretty sons to Siggeir I bore,

 And gave to death this day to win.